H-1B Visa Stamping in India | Latest News, Documents & Process

 However, in early 2024, the U.S. Department of State conducted a pilot program allowing certain H-1B visa holders to renew their visas domestically, eliminating the hassle of traveling abroad for re-stamping.
 The pilot was successful, streamlining the renewal process for many applicants.

-As a result, the U.S. Department of State plans to establish a U.S.-based renewal program in 2025, potentially expanding eligibility to include first-time applicants.
-We will keep you updated with the latest news regarding H-1B visa stamping in the USA.
+We will keep you updated with the latest news regarding the possibility of domestic H-1B visa stamping in the USA.

 H-1B visa applicants from India dealing with processing delays due to administrative processing or security checks can take several steps to manage the situation.
 Firstly, it's important to stay informed about the status of the application by regularly checking online visa status portals and maintaining communication with the U.S. consulate or embassy.
 While waiting, applicants should also keep their employers informed about the delay, as it may affect their planned start date in the U.S. In cases of prolonged delays, seeking advice from a legal expert or an immigration attorney might be helpful to understand if any additional actions can be taken.